horizon-research/hvs_vr_encoding/Readme.md

 ## 4. The GPU-FPGA Pipeline

-This pipeline here is functionally very similar to the software pipeline, but looks much more complicated but it has a bunch of modules to deal with host-FPGA communication and inter-IP data conversion.
 The overall pipeline is divided into two groups: one operating on the host machine and the other on an FPGA board (which in this demo is [Zynq UltraScale+ ZCU104](https://www.xilinx.com/products/boards-and-kits/zcu104.html)).
 The host machine and the FPGA board are interconnected via an HDMI cable, as is the connection between the FPGA board and the display.
+This pipeline here is functionally very similar to the software pipeline, but looks much more complicated but it has a bunch of modules to deal with host-FPGA communication and inter-IP data conversion.

+Two notes:
+- The color optimizer is now split into two components: elliptical prediction, which runs on the host, and color adjustment, which runs on the FPGA.
-The IP blocks related to the baseline BD encoder/decoder are currently not integrated into the pipeline yet, but will be added soon enough.
+- The IP blocks related to the baseline BD encoder/decoder are currently not integrated into the pipeline yet, but will be added soon enough.

 <img src="doc_images/pipeline.png" alt="Alt text" width="800"/>